mafrigo/voronoi_gadget/README.md

 # Plot another quantity (metallicity) on the same grid
 vg.makevoronoimap("ZH", grid, cmap='viridis')
 ```
-The outputs of this script will be saved in vel4map.png and ZH2map.png.
+You can see the outputs of this script in the example_output folder.
 Note that you can also do everything in one step with:
 ```python
 vg.voronoimap(snap, "vel", extent=4., npixel_per_side=50, nspaxels=100)